100 Yahoo PVA Accounts

 Using the Yahoo Mobile Web site may be expensive.
 If so, consider dialing out to your Yahoo number and making calls from there instead.
 You can accomplish many tasks in managing Yahoo through the Y mobile site.

-Buy phone verified Yahoo accounts.
-That way, the people you call will see your calls originating from your Yahoo number.
+Buy phone verified Yahoo accounts because this is the way, the people you call will see your calls originating from your Yahoo number.
 Return calls will come back through Yahoo, so you can answer them just like any other call.

 Send MAIL messages.
 Send and receive MAIL mail messages, again with recipients seeing your mails as originating from your Yahoo number.
 See and use your Inbox.
 The Y mobile site, shown in Figure 10-2, shows your Inbox right up front, with recognizable (but less functional) versions of your call notifications in it.
 Voicemail transcripts are the same ones you see in the full Yahoo Web site.